yves-obreykov/forsyde-co-sim-transpiler/README.md

 # Steps to build and run the compiler for a toy SDF sequence example - multi core
 1. go to transpiler directory
 2. run "make"
-3. run "./transpiler ../fiodl-files/toy_sequence_example.fiodl ../fiodl-files/body_0_ForSyDeDesignModel_ForSyDeIOScalaModule.fiodl multicore"
+3. run "./transpiler ../fiodl-files/toy_sequence_example.fiodl sdf ../fiodl-files/body_0_ForSyDeDesignModel_ForSyDeIOScalaModule.fiodl multicore"
 4. This will make a c file called "../example-c-implementation/output.c"
 5. Compile this c file using "gcc ../example-c-implementation/output.c"
 6. Run and time the executable using "time ./a.exe ../example-c-implementation/input.txt"
 7. It takes input tokens (one integers at a time) from the input file automatically and it will produce outputs (one integers at a time) to stdout.
 On my system it takes about 15 seconds to run this example.

-# Steps to build and run the toy sequence example using GHC for single thread/ multi thread/ multi core
+# Steps to build and run the toy SDF sequence example using GHC for single thread/ multi thread/ multi core
 1. Open a powershell terminal
 2. go to haskell-files directory
 3. "D:\ghcup\ghc\9.6.3\bin\ghc.exe -O2 -threaded --make -main-is SDF_System_Model .\toy_sequence_example.hs"